ebird/ebirdst/cran-comments.md

 - add capability to download and load data coverage layers
 - Northern Goshawk species code was incorrect
+- on some VPNs downloading from https raises an error, switch to http in these cases

 ## Test environments